 Design and Screen Cultures courses will be integrated with your practical studio work.
 These give you a contextual and theoretical understanding of contemporary design.

-Compulsory courses in Graphic Design, Typography and Design Agency Intern will:
+Compulsory courses in graphic design and typography and our course Design Agency Intern will:

 - cover the theoretical and practical concepts of design

 - introduce the concept of the graphic designer as an observer, thinker and visual translator

 - allow you to apply basic design principles